shapehq/actions/README.md

     op-slack-token-reference: op://My Vault/My Slack Token/token
 ```

-You may use the Slack token residing in the shared GitHub Actions cault to post messages.
+You may use the Slack token residing in the shared GitHub Actions vault to post messages.

 ```yml
 - name: Post to Slack